Apologise vs. apologize

 British discount carrier easyJet is apologizing to Jewish customers after it stocked only bacon baguettes and ham melts as meal selections on a flight from Tel Aviv earlier this month.
 [USA Today]

-And these Australian and British publications always use apologise:
+Australian and British publications prefer apologise—for example:

 I am not ashamed to say that I was too flabbergasted to apologise.
 [Telegraph]